primiano/perfetto-docs/docs/data-sources/native-heap-profiler.md

 ### Symbolization: Could not find library

-When symbolizing a profile, you might come accross messages like this:
+When symbolizing a profile, you might come across messages like this:

 ```
 Could not find /data/app/invalid.app-wFgo3GRaod02wSvPZQ==/lib/arm64/somelib.so